Are you a DIY hobbyist or professional who needs a tool that can cut through anything?

 The variable speed trigger adjusts the speed based on the task at hand, such as thickness and types of material you are cutting.
 This is quite helpful as you get the clean-cut with no mess around it.

 But what if you need to do some flush cutting?

 The 4-position blade clamp enables you for it with increased versatility.

 The keyless lever-action blade clamp allows you to change the broken or dull blade with a flip of the lever.
 This is a big-time saver as you don’t have to stop for long to do the regular task of changing blades.

-This corded reciprocating saw can easily cut through nail embedded wood, light to heavy gauge metals, construction materials such as drywall, plastics, rubber, fiberglass and much more.
+This corded reciprocating saw can easily cut through nail embedded wood, light to heavy gauge metals, construction materials such as drywall, plastics, rubber, fiberglass, and much more.

 The highly efficient heat dissipation and motor placements keep the saw cool even after heavy use.
-This helps as it prevents the motor from getting burned out or make it too hot to hold.
+This helps as it prevents the motor from getting burned out or making it too hot to hold.

 Overall, this is the best corded reciprocating saw which you can buy with confidence.

 See More information on DEWALT Corded Reciprocating Saw

 The Skill’s Variable Speed control saw is a 7.5 amp corded reciprocating saw.
 It provides the power and versatility for use in any type of job.